 </broker>

-When the perDestination boolean attribute is set to true on the catch all (no explicit destination set), filteredKahaDB.
-Each matching destination will get its own kahaDB instance.
+Set perDestination="true" on the catch all, i.e., when no explicit destination is set, filteredKahaDB entry.
+Each matching destination will be assigned its own kahaDB instance.

 <persistenceAdapter>